TylerSterlingTech/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/cmgT8IL.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Within Ken's ticket, Jane decides that this ticket would be appropriate for the Level I Support technician John Smith to resolve.
 She gives John a call for a "warm hand-off" and John agrees to work on the ticket.
-Jane sends communiction to Ken, stating that John Smith will be looking into this issue to find a resolution.
+Jane sends communication to Ken, stating that John Smith will be looking into this issue to find a resolution.
 </p>
 <br />